Charlyhno-eng/finance-tracker/README.md

 * **Stock prices** are fetched from [Yahoo Finance](https://finance.yahoo.com/)

 This minimizes the need to input prices manually and ensures accurate performance tracking.

+To update each category of the chart on the main page (stock market, crypto, account) simply go to the tabs in portfolio which will directly retrieve the value of the asset.

 ### Management Page